AI Legislative Guide |

 - The Reserve Bank of India's ("RBI") Report on Digital Lending Including Lending Through Online Platforms And Mobile Apps, 2021 recommends the usage of an ethical AI design by RBI-regulated entities wherein algorithms of the AI software: (a) be auditable, (b) be explainable in nature (c) have necessary transparency features and privacy protection, and (d) ensure that lenders use the AI tools in a non-discriminatory manner by eliminating biases in training datasets.

-ii.
-Disclosure-based regulation: As mentioned above, SEBI has adopted a disclosure-based regime for the use of AI solutions instead of laying down limitations towards their usage in the securities sector.
+- As mentioned above, Securities Exchange Board of India (“SEBI”) has adopted a disclosure-based regime for the use of AI solutions instead of laying down limitations towards their usage in the securities sector.
 Such a regime promotes innovation while also ensuring that necessary safeguards for end-users are in place (e.g., refer to the SEBI AI/ML Circulars).

-iii.
-Regulatory Sandboxes: Sectoral regulators such as the RBI and the Pension Fund Regulatory and Development Authority have implemented regulatory sandboxes to foster the development of technology-based initiatives which also include, among other things, AI/ML solutions within their respective sectors.
+- Sectoral regulators such as the RBI and the Pension Fund Regulatory and Development Authority have implemented regulatory sandboxes to foster the development of technology-based initiatives, which also include, among other things, AI/ML solutions within their respective sectors.